mntalha/SemiconCLIP/README.md

 # SemiconCLIP

-Finds the best atom in the directory given by the atom input
+Identifies the optimal atom from the specified directory based on the provided atom input.